 OK, so he's not Yasiel Puig.
 He's still really good.
 Just needs health.

 57. Arismendy Alcantara (not previously ranked)

 High-ceiling C+ pre-season who "needed to be watched closely."
 I think this is a real breakout.

 Alcantara, of course, got a lot of attention for his home run in the Futures Game last Sunday (though, I might note, Jae-Hoon Ha homered in the 2012 Futures Game, and off a much better pitching prospect, Gerrit Cole).

-Is it likely that all four of these players will become superstars, or even perennial?
+Is it likely that all four of these players will become superstars, or even perennial All-Stars?
 Of course not, but it does seem likely that they will all become at least decent everyday players in the major leagues, and that's something the Cubs system has not produced in many years.